sytakeris/jenkins-tasks/README.md

 # jenkins-tasks
-Opens in the browser generated url to jenkins task with filled params
+Opens in the browser generated url to jenkins task with filled params or starts task immediately if jenkins credentials are supplied.

 To add a task.
 You need to create tasks folder.
 And add json file (**-task.json)